emmapapaioan/RecipeBook/README.md

 The project is currently under development, and new features and improvements are being added regularly.

 ## Acknowledgments
-I would like to thank Maximilian Schwarzmüller for creating the "The Complete Guide to Angular 2" Udemy course , which has been a great resource for learning Angular development.
-This is a project that I am building to practice Angular development.
-It is still under construction and I am building it as I follow the specific course.
+This project is being built as I follow along with the Udemy course "The Complete Guide to Angular 2" by Maximilian Schwarzmüller.
+It serves as a practical application to enhance my skills in Angular development.
+The project is still under construction.

-You can find the course here <a href="https://www.udemy.com/course/the-complete-guide-to-angular-2/" target="_blank">The Complete Guide to Angular 2</a>
+You can find the course [here](https://www.udemy.com/course/the-complete-guide-to-angular-2/).
-.